 5b This is a reference to the pre-incarnate glory of Christ that He possessed, as God, before His incarnation.
 "Before the world was" would be a reference to eternity past, before the creation of Genesis 1:1.
-This shows the eternality of Christ from eternity past (compare Micah 5:2), as Christ did not have His "beginning" at the incarnation but rather, existed for all time.
+This shows the eternality of Christ from eternity past (compare Micah 5:2 "But thou, Bethlehem Ephratah, though thou be little among the thousands of Judah, yet out of thee shall he come forth unto me that is to be ruler in Israel; whose goings forth have been from of old, from everlasting."), as Christ did not have His "beginning" at the incarnation but rather, existed for all time.
 Thus, cults like the Jehovah Witnesses are in gross error when they claim that Christ had a beginning in time.

-At His incarnation, Christ temporarily laid down this divine, eternal glory in order to become a man (as seen in Philippians 2:7,8).
+At His incarnation, Christ temporarily laid down this divine, eternal glory in order to become a man (as seen in Philippians 2:7,8 "But made himself of no reputation, and took upon him the form of a servant, and was made in the likeness of men: And being found in fashion as a man, he humbled himself, and became obedient unto death, even the death of the cross.").
 But now, He anticipates having this glory restored as soon as He finishes glorifying the Father through His obedience to the death of the cross.

-5c "All repetitions in prayer are not to be counted vain repetitions; Christ prayed, saying the same words (Matthew 26:44), and yet prayed more earnestly (Matthew Henry)."
+5c All repetitions in prayer are not to be counted vain repetitions; Christ prayed, saying the same words (Matthew 26:44 "And he left them, and went away again, and prayed the third time, saying the same words."), and yet prayed more earnestly.